MaistoV/UninaSoC/hw/xilinx/doc/UART_CONNECTION.md

 :-------------------------:|:-------------------------:
 ![Nexys to FTDI Front](nexys_ftdi_front.jpeg)  |  ![Nexys to FTDI Back](nexys_ftdi_back.jpeg)

-Any compatible device can be used, provided the pins are correctly connected.
+Any compatible FTDI device can be used, provided the UART pins are correctly connected.
-You can use any serial terminal application; however, we recommend [Minicom](https://github.com/Distrotech/minicom/tree/master).
 In the current implementation, the UART operates at a baud rate of 9600.
-For further details, refer to `hw/ips/embedded/xlnx_axi_uartlite/config.tcl`.
+For further details on the UART hardware configuration, refer to `hw/ips/embedded/xlnx_axi_uartlite/config.tcl`.